 If there’s one thing that could be said about humanity, it’s that our incessant desire to build something bigger and better than something someone else has built which caused some crazy creations.
 It’s from that deep pool of wanting to do things better that the Torch Flashlight from Wicked Lasers was birthed.
+Learn more about the best tactical flashlight.

 While your average household flashlight is perfectly content to come in at 100 lumens or less, the Torch dwarfs them all.
 Pumping out an astonishing (and blinding) 4100 lumens (yes, four thousand one hundred), the Torch claims the title of “World’s Most Powerful Flashlight” – a claim I surely won’t dispute.